thudcl/thudcl.github.io/_pages/qingqian_he.md

 #### Bio

-> *.colored[XX is a PhD student specializing in XXX..
-The simple graph has brought more information to the data analyst’s mind than any other device." — John Tukey]*
+> *XX is a PhD student specializing in XXX..
+XX is a PhD student specializing in XXX..XX is a PhD student specializing in XXX..XX is a PhD student specializing in XXX..XX is a PhD student specializing in XXX..XX is a PhD student specializing in XXX..XX is a PhD student specializing in XXX..XX is a PhD student specializing in XXX.." *

 <figure class="ribbon">